StudyGPT Just Leveled Up – Say Hello to Knowee! 🚀

 🧐 Not the exact question you are looking for?Go ask a question

-When sodium carbonate (Na2CO3) solution is added to dilute hydrochloric acid (HCl), a reaction occurs producing sodium chloride (NaCl), water (H2O), and carbon dioxide (CO2).
-The balanced chemical equation for this reaction is:
+When sodium carbonate (Na₂CO₃) solution is added to dilute hydrochloric acid (HCl), a chemical reaction occurs, resulting in the formation of sodium chloride (NaCl), water (H₂O), and carbon dioxide (CO₂) gas.
+This reaction is a classic acid-base reaction where the carbonate ion reacts with the hydrogen ions from the acid.

 This problem has been solved